Is my retirement income taxed?

 When I take my pension, what tax do I pay?

-Pension (annuity) payments are treated as income and taxed under the PAYE system.
+Pension (annuity) payments are treated as income and taxed under the PAYE system (for example, income tax, PRSI, USC).

 When I retire, what is the maximum cash lump sum I can get?